William Masters

-William Howell Masters (December 27, 1915 – February 16, 2001) was an American gynecologist, best known as the senior member of the Masters and Johnson sexuality research team.
+William Howell Masters (December 27, 1915 – February 16, 2001) was an American gynecologist and the senior member of the Masters and Johnson human sexuality research team.
 Along with his partner Virginia E. Johnson, he pioneered research into the nature of human sexual response and the diagnosis and treatment of sexual dysfunctions and disorders from 1957 until the 1990s.

 Early life

 Born in Cleveland, Ohio, William Masters was the older son of Francis Wynn Masters and Estabrooks Taylor Masters.
 His younger brother was named Frank.
 Growing up, Masters had a particularly rough childhood at the hands of his father, a difficult man who liked to be in control and had a very bad temper.
 All household decisions had to be cleared through the father, and in fits of anger he beat young Bill with a belt, sometimes until Bill bled.
 Nevertheless, Bill was a bright child and excelled at school.
 After his Aunt Sally decided to pay his tuition, Masters attended the Lawrenceville School, a preparatory school in New Jersey, then for boys only.
 Once Bill began his education, his father considered him an adult and gave him little to no financial or family support, and so he rarely visited home.
 With the completion of his early education Masters then attended and graduated from Hamilton College in upstate New York.
 Afterward, he enrolled at the University of Rochester Medical School, from which he received his medical degree.
 He was a member of Alpha Delta Phi, and became a faculty member at Washington University in St. Louis.
 In 1942, he married his first wife, Elizabeth Ellis, who was known as Libby or Betty.
 The couple had two children.